-Owen Gleiberman of Entertainment Weekly has called Stone “the most under-celebrated great documentary filmmaker in America,” having directed “two of the most explosively insightful documentaries of the last decade.”
+Owen Gleiberman of Entertainment Weekly has called Stone “one of our most important documentary filmmakers,” having directed “two of the most explosively insightful documentaries of the last decade.”